nurahamed/wa/README.md

 ###  Third  `-- Saves-- `

-Here you can see the all saved paces .\ and you can delete them by clicking the delete button
+Here you can see all the saved paces and you can delete them by clicking the delete button.\
+If there is no place save then you have to add places by clicking on the `Star Symbol` beside the search box.\

 ## On the dashboard.